a-chakrawarti/Webpage-Crownstack/notes/README.md

 - Pseudo-elements selectors (select and style a part of an element)
 - Attribute selectors (select elements based on an attribute or attribute value)

+## >| CSS Colors

+HTML supports 140 standard color names.

+Colors are specified using 140 color names or RGB (red, green, blue), HEX(#rrggbb), HSL (hue, saturation, lightness) values.
+In RGBA and HSLA (A specifies the opacity for a color) The alpha parameter is a number between 0.0 (fully transparent) and 1.0 (not transparent at all).

+- Shades of gray are often defined using equal values for all the 3 light sources.
+- Hexadecimal (HEX) values between 00 and ff (same as decimal 0-255).
+- HSL: Hue is a degree on the color wheel from 0 to 360.
+0 is red, 120 is green, and 240 is blue.

+    - Saturation is a percentage value, 0% means a shade of gray, and 100% is the full color.
+    - Lightness is also a percentage, 0% is black, 50% is neither light or dark, 100% is white

+- The `background-position` property is used to specify the position of the background image.
+Example: `background-position: right top;`
+- The `background-attachment` property specifies whether the background image should scroll or be fixed (will not scroll with the rest of the page)

 - CSS can be added to HTML documents in 3 ways: